Wabinab/Xenoblade-Chronicles-3-The-Book/src/36_trying_to_escape.md

 ---

-===

-M was panting as she could no longer mind control any member of the group.
-The Ouroboros were also panting; it's not as easy to detect as it feels.
-While they were resting, Mio was looking at M, unsure what she's thinking of.
+M heavily panted as the fight was no longer in her favor.
+The Ouroboros wasn't easy either, keeping their attention from slacking off.
+Mio looked at M for a while; their eyes met secretly, before she looked down on the ground, wasn't sure what she was thinking of.

 Suddenly, Noah felt the throbbing headache.
-Looking up, he saw a purple slash cutting through the ground, aiming at them.
-It sliced in front of them, breaking the Mondo's defense, drew a line between the Ouroboros and M, and sent dust covering its vicinity.
+He immediately turned his attention to where the Golden Consul was standing.
+A purple slash cut through the ground, drawing a line between M and the Ouroboros, temporarily disarmed the Mondo's array, while sending dust that enshrouded its vicinity.

-Seeing that N had her back, M dropped to the ground, don't even have energy to stand.
-She peered through her shoulder to her left, "N..."
+M, seeing that N had her back, fell down to the ground on one knee, another in a twisted position.
+She had enough strength to peer over her shoulder; "N..."
+He walked into the scene calmly, stood beside her and ordered,

-He walked and stop beside her and gave instruction, "That's enough.
+"That's enough.
 Get back."
-His eyes squinted -- his words had no room for negotiations.
+His eyes squeezed in a look that accepted no negotiations.

 "As you say."
-She put her mask back on and walked away.
-Turning his attention to the group, he pulled his blade out a few inches, its energy released so strong that it clear the dust that enshrouded the group, before tucking the sword back into its sheathe.
+As she stood up, she brought her mask back online and walked out of the scene.
+N slightly pulled his sword out of the scabbard a few inches, immediately releasing an energy so strong it cleared the dust, revealing their new enemy, before tucking it back.

 Eunie: "Now it's Noah we're dealing with?"